realitycollective/com.realitytoolkit.docs/docs/02-Interactions/03-interaction-actions/custom-actions.md

 ## Using your action

 Create a primitive `GameObject`, such as a cube or sphere in your scene.
-Then attach the `Interactable` component to it and also the `TranslateAction` and the just created `ForcePushAction`.
+Then attach the `Interactable` component to it and also the `FocusLockAction`, `UpdateRigidbodyAction`, `TranslateAction` and the just created `ForcePushAction`.
 Configure the input events on the `Interactable` and make it only react to far interaction for simplicity, since our custom action is not designed to work with direction interaction.
 Your GameObject configuration should look similar to this:

 ![Configured Interactable](img/custom-action-on-gameobject.png)

 :::tip

-Once again, notice how we make use of the existing `TranslateAction` to perform the "telekinesis" aspect of our power.
+Once again, notice how we make use of the existing actions to perform the "telekinesis" aspect of our power.
+The `FocusLockAction` makes sure that the interactor focus is kept on the interactable while we are interacting with it.
+After that the `UpdateRigidbodyAction` makes sure the Rigidbody is configured properly to discard gravity while we are "force holding" the object. `TranslateAction` performs the actual telekinesis and last but not least our custom action does the force push.

 :::